 The Makuleke people who live on Kruger's western boundary are landlords to this camp and conesstion and earn direct financial benefits from each guest who stays there.

-Overnight walking trails can be done from here using a trails camp for accommodation.
+Overnight walking safaris can be done from here using a trails camp for accommodation.
 A walking safari is the perfect way to get a true feel for the African wilderness.
 The pace of the walks will be moderate allowing plenty of time for game viewing and birding .
 Here is an example of a 4 day walking safari.